Condenser: Definition, Principle, Types, Working, Advantages

 FAQs

-Q. What are the symptoms of a bad condenser?
+What are the symptoms of a bad condenser?

 Ans.
-These are symptoms of Bad Condenser-
+These are the symptoms of a Bad Condenser-

 Loudy Noise